szufix/mapel/index.rst

   : optional, string; name of the saved file.

-Print the matrix with distances
+Printing the matrix with distances
 -----------------------------
-**print_matrix** function is printing an array with average distances between each family of elections from a given experiment.
+**print_matrix** function is displaying an array with average distances between each family of elections from a given experiment.

 ::